 School Delays & Closings

-On inclement weather days, including snow, ice, or flooding conditions, WCPS transportation director and staff travel designated inclement weather routes that are representative of some of the critical areas for safe school bus travel throughout the county.
-During the inclement weather routes, the director of transportation communicates with the county roads department, state highway administration, and other surrounding counties’ school directors of transportation as to the conditions in the neighboring areas.
+On inclement weather days, including snow, ice or flooding conditions, the WCPS transportation director and staff travel designated inclement weather routes that are representative of some of the critical areas for safe school bus travel throughout the county.
+During the inclement weather routes, the director of transportation communicates with the county roads department, state highway administration and other surrounding counties’ school directors of transportation as to the conditions in the neighboring areas.
 After reviewing local information and the DTN Satellite Weather Service information, the director of transportation contacts the superintendent to recommend changes in school status, as needed.
 Final determination is normally made prior to 5:30 a.m. with media notifications occurring prior to 6 a.m.
 Depending on specific weather situations, the timeline may be earlier or later.
 The primary consideration for delay or closure decisions is the safety of students traveling to and from school.

 Zone Closing Options

 Since the 2001-2002 school year, WCPS has implemented two specific weather zones.
 The two zones are the Hancock Weather Zone and the Cascade Weather Zone.
 These areas typically experience greater inclement weather than the majority of the county.
 These zones may be delayed or closed separately from the rest of the county.